 One major trend, one that will not be popular amongst funeral businesses, is the need for multiple websites.
 Yes, having a funeral home website IS enough to attract, inform and connect with the families in your community.
 But it is not enough to dominate your service area for the next ten years.
 With the cremation and pet loss markets both growing, it seems like they may deserve more than a page on your website.
 They may need entirely different websites for their unique messaging.
 Let me explain.
 These would not be entirely new businesses (although they could be), instead just digital extensions of your existing funeral home website.
 This way, you have a unique site that ranks on Google for your funeral home, cremation service and pet loss solutions.
 The idea that every business needs and/or is only entitled to one website is dated, to say the least.
 2018 is going to be a year where more funeral homes wake up to the availability of space on the web.
 Why settle for one slice when you could have several?
 This year, FrontRunner will be releasing cremation and pet loss solutions to help firms stay up to date.

 Memorials have become one of the most popular types of campaigns for crowdfunding platforms.
 Unless you have been living under a rock, crowdfunding for funerals have become an almost expected part of any news story involving a fatality.
 Forget the money, these platforms provide a place for people to come together during times of tragedy, loss and greatest need.
 Contributing to these campaigns is special for all parties – those who donate and the families that receive these gestures.
 From this scope, it is easy to see why crowdfunding has become a popular part of the funeral industry.
 However, there have been concerns about the “grey-areas” – Where does the money go?
 What is it used for?
 At FrontRunner, we created an answer to these questions.
-In late 2017 we partnered with GoFundMe, the world’s #1 crowdfunding platform, to develop a crowdfunding solution specifically for funeral service.
-A Helping Hand gives families and funeral homes the power to create crowdfunding campaigns directly related to the costs of the funeral and expenses being faced by the family.
+In late 2017 we released A Helping Hand to give families and funeral homes the power to create crowdfunding campaigns directly related to the costs of the funeral and expenses being faced by the family.
 This has set a new standard for how funeral service responds to and incorporates technology trends from outside the industry.
 Look for more innovations like this in 2018.